Belfast TradFest 2026 Unveils Star-Studded Lineup with Flook, Solas and Michael McGoldrick

 Key Developments

 The festival culminates on 1 August with Flook celebrating 30 years at Mandela Hall, in what is anticipated to be their largest Belfast show to date.
-The band, featuring Armagh flautist Brian Finnegan, Sarah Allen, John Joe Kelly, and Ed Boyd, is renowned for its distinctive sound featuring flutes, whistles, guitar, and bodhrán.
-The programme also includes double bills at the Empire Music Hall on 29 and 30 July, featuring Barry Kerr (Folk Album of the Year 2025 winner), Pauline Scanlon, Gerry O'Beirne, CUAS, The Bonny Men, and Bríd Harper.
-According to The Irish News, artistic director Dónal O'Connor described the programme as reflecting the festival's evolution into a major international event.
+The band — featuring Armagh flautist Brian Finnegan, Sarah Allen, John Joe Kelly, and Ed Boyd — won "Best Band" at the BBC Folk Awards in 2006 and remains one of the most distinctive voices in the genre.
+The programme also includes double bills at the Empire Music Hall on 29 and 30 July, featuring Barry Kerr, Pauline Scanlon, Gerry O'Beirne, CUAS, The Bonny Men, and Bríd Harper.

 Why It Matters